adaptivegears/bootstrap/README.md

 The built binary will be in the `dist` directory.

-## Why Bootstrap Exists
+## Why `bootstrap` Exists

-Bootstrap was created to solve several common challenges in system configuration and infrastructure management:
+`bootstrap` was created to solve several common challenges in system configuration and infrastructure management:

 ### Problem: Complex Deployment Workflows